teodorat63/moody-f/README.md

 # 🎵 Moody Frontend - Mood-Based Playlist Generator

-Moody is a frontend Angular application that curates music playlists based on your current mood.
-Whether you're feeling happy, sad, energetic, or chill, Moody will match your vibe with the perfect tunes.
+Moody is a frontend Angular application that generates music playlists based on your current mood.

 > ⚙️ This frontend is designed to work **in tandem with the [Moody Backend](https://github.com/teodorat63/Moody)**, which handles user authentication, mood tracking, and playlist generation.